jvanzyl/java-readmes/jre.md

 ## Purpose

 A JRE is the standard runtime for a Java application.
-It is used for running an already developed Java application.
+It is used for running an already developed, and packaged Java application.
+Generally you will combine your application with the Chainguard JRE image with Docker or a build tool like [Maven](https://apache.maven.org) or [Gradle](https://gradle.org/)

+## Using JIB to build a JRE-based application image

+Using Maven or Gradle you can compile and package your application.
+There is a great example application that works with Maven or Gradle here: [https://github.com/GoogleContainerTools/jib/tree/master/examples/spring-boot](https://github.com/GoogleContainerTools/jib/tree/master/examples/spring-boot)

+There is an easy way shown in the example to use the `cgr.dev/chainguard/jre` image from the Maven or Gradle project.

-## Running a Java Application
+## Using Helm to Deploy your Java Application

-- Show an example of packaging a SpringBoot application with the JRE base image and running.
+Using [Helm](https://helm.sh/) to deploy your JRE-based application image is relatively straight forward using either [https://github.com/gruntwork-io/helm-kubernetes-services/blob/main/charts/k8s-service](https://github.com/gruntwork-io/helm-kubernetes-services/blob/main/charts/k8s-service/README.md) or [https://artifacthub.io/packages/helm/kvalitetsit/service](https://artifacthub.io/packages/helm/kvalitetsit/service)

 <!--body:end-->